ortus-docs/cachebox-docs/installation/installation.md

 # Manual Installation

 If you are using CacheBox within a ColdBox application context, then CacheBox is part of the platform.
 Just install ColdBox normally.
-If you are using CacheBox standalone, just drop CacheBox in your application root or create a mapping called `CacheBox` that points to the installation folder.
+If you are using CacheBox standalone, just drop CacheBox in your application root or create a mapping called `cachebox` that points to the installation folder.
 If you can run the following snippet, then CacheBox is installed correctly:

 ```
 CacheBox = new wirebox.system.ioc.Injection();